HuMingLab/ecDNAcaller/README.md

 python ecDNAcaller_deep.py <INPUT_PATH> <OUTPUT_PATH> <NUM_PROCESSES>
 ```

-The script will output three summary files to the designated directory for 1) ecDNA alone, 2) HSR alone and 3) all together (that can also be
+The script will output three summary files to the designated directory for 1) ecDNA alone, 2) HSR alone and 3) all
+together (that can also be
 processed by `CMPlot.R` to generate a Manhattan plot) and a
-bin-barcode binary matrix file in which row indices represent 10Mb bins from chr1 to chrX and column names are cell barcodes.
+bin-barcode binary matrix file in which row indices represent 10Mb bins from chr1 to chrX and column names are cell
+barcodes.

 In the matrix, 0 represents *None*, 1 represents *ecDNA* and 2 represents *HSR*.
-Due to the algorithm design, the first 2 bins
+Due to the algorithm design, the first
+2 bins
 of chromosome 1 and the last 2 bins of chromosome X will be padded with 0s.

 The model currently runs on CPU only to allow for multiprocessing.
 Processing speed is at about 1.2 seconds per cell on
 a single CPU core (Apple M1 Pro), which is approximately 5 times faster than the logistic regression model.

+Note: to exactly reproduce the results in the paper, please add a `d` at the end the last parameter to enable DEV mode
+without a space, such as `32d`.
+This will make the model ignore cells without CNV file, thus,
+the validation of this deep learning-based model will be based
+on the exactly same set of cells as the logistic regression-based model.
+This is because CNV files are mandatory for the logistic regression-based model, but not required for the deep
+learning-based model.
+If DEV mode is disabled, the model will process all cells that have a readable count matrix file, which will result in a
+slightly different, but more accurate result.

 ### 3. Manhattan plot